 Why you should have your running gait analysed at the beginning of your training journey

-Peak marathon season is approaching faster than you can say Mo Farah.
-Brighton Marathon is only 11 weeks away, London Marathon 12 weeks, with many others even sooner!
+While we’re still in Autumn, before you know it peak marathon season will be approaching faster than you can say Mo Farah.
 The first few weeks of training for a marathon are usually very organised, some would even go as far as saying its exciting!
 Everything goes to plan as you tick off those completed runs.
 Foam rolling happens (at least for a day), and you’re even eating well.
 But…as time ticks on, we all know our lives don’t stop for our running schedules, even if we think they should.
-As we get busier and busier, runs get missed, foam rolling ceases, and dry January usually ends at some point.
+As we get busier and busier, runs get missed and foam rolling ceases.
 Instead of trying to play catch up with your training and risk developing an injury, the best thing you can do to avoid this is to plan ahead.
 If you can get all of your information from the beginning, you’ll be set up from the very start.
 The best way to learn more about your running is to have a gait analysis assessment.

 Here are your TOP 5 questions answered about when you should be having gait analysis, why its important and, which type is best for you